 Pennsylvania Fish and Boat Commission regulations and laws apply.
 Complete information about boating rules and regulations in Pennsylvania is available from the

 Because of its role in flood damage reduction and downstream water quality, the operation of the dam is the responsibility of the U.S. Army Corps of Engineers (USACE).
 Lake levels vary throughout the year.

-Beginning in November, the USACE begins a five-foot lake draw down to prepare for winter waters.
+In early November, the USACE begins a five-foot lake level draw down.
 Between mid-February and early March, the water level is lowered an additional 15 feet to maximum flood protection pool.
-Depending on weather conditions, the reservoir usually reaches the summer recreational pool by mid-May.

 The reservoir usually reaches the summer recreational pool level by mid-May, depending on weather conditions, winter snow melt, and spring rains.